How Often Do Couples in Long-Term Relationships Have Sex?

 Age has a strong effect on sexual frequency:

-- Americans in their 20s have sex about 80 times/year
+- Americans in their 20s have sex about 80 times per year

-- Average adult people have it about 54 times/year
+- Average adult people have it about 54 times per year

-- For the Americans in their 60s, the amount is about 20 times/year.
+- For Americans in their 60s, the amount is about 20 times per year

 The truth is, for couples in long-term relationships, there is no “normal” amount of sex they should be having.
 And even if there was, it would not apply to everyone.
 Why?